rojoambinina/How-To-Crack-Bitcoin-Puzzle/README.md

 ### Random Search Bitcoin and ETH
-Random Search for Bitcoin and ETH Puzzle Wallets Because I am still generous, I have already prepared a mix file of Bitcoin and Ethereum addresses for you, you only have to download the BtcEthList.txt file
+Random Search for Bitcoin and ETH Puzzle Wallets Because I am still generous, I have already prepared a mix file of Bitcoin and Ethereum addresses for you, you only have to download the **BtcEthList.txt** file.

 And to run the code in your terminal, you need to type these commands below: